El Hadji Amadou Niang, PhD

 Rosalia Joseph

-Women in Vector Control (WIVC) Regional Coordinator for Central and Southern Africa
+Women in Vector Control (WIVC) Regional Coordinator for Southern Africa Region

 Rosalia Joseph is a seasoned public health researcher with a master's degree in medical Entomology.
 Her research interests include vector insecticide susceptibility, vector control insecticide and net efficacy, novel vector control interventions, and digital health applications.
 She has a demonstrated record of accomplishment of collaboration with international partners such as the Clinton Health Access Initiative, the World Health Organization – AFRO II, and the University of California, San Francisco – Malaria Elimination Initiative.
 She is equally a beneficiary of the partnership between the University of Namibia, the Ministry of Health and Social Services, and the University of California San Fransisco – Malaria Elimination Initiative.

-As Women in Vector Control (WIVC) Regional Coordinator for Central and Southern Africa, Rosalia leads and oversees the implementation of WIVC initiative programs in the Region including training opportunities, and strategic partnerships with different stakeholders.
-Prior to joining PAMCA as the WIVC Coordinator for Central and Southern Africa, she worked as a researcher at the University of Namibia - Multidisciplinary Research and was embedded with the National Vector-borne Disease Control Program (NVDCP) the of Ministry of Health and Social Services supporting entomological surveillance studies, capacity building and training of laboratory and insectary technicians, and environmental health officers, as well as overseeing the effective management of the insectaries.
+As Women in Vector Control (WIVC) Regional Coordinator for Southern Africa Region, Rosalia leads and oversees the implementation of WIVC initiative programs in the Region including training opportunities, and strategic partnerships with different stakeholders.
+Prior to joining PAMCA as the WIVC Coordinator for Southern Africa, she worked as a researcher at the University of Namibia - Multidisciplinary Research and was embedded with the National Vector-borne Disease Control Program (NVDCP) the of Ministry of Health and Social Services supporting entomological surveillance studies, capacity building and training of laboratory and insectary technicians, and environmental health officers, as well as overseeing the effective management of the insectaries.

 Amelie Wamba, PhD